GodferOkongo/Olist-Sales-Analysis/README.md

 ### Customers
 An average monetary customer spends $136 and 75% spend less than $150.
-Transiting to payment types now, credit card really took the majority place on brazilian e-commerce with 73% of purchases being made with that payment type.
+Transitioning to payment types now, credit card really took the majority place on brazilian e-commerce with 73% of purchases being made with that payment type.
 Besides that, from March 2018 it's possible to see a little decrease in this type of payment.
 By the other hand, payments made by debit card are showing a growing trend since may 2018, which is a good opportunity for investors to improve services for payments like this.
 Additionally, Brazilian customers prefer to pay the order in one installment.
 Though, over one million orders had payments with 10 or more installments and further 10 out of 11 of the most expensive average payment installments were double digit, showing that customers a very willing to use long-term installments to pay for expensive orders.
 Dig down, the peak time that consumers are more likely to make orders is in the afternoon of all weekdays, especially Monday to Wednesday.

 [Visualization specific to category 2]